The boy Samuel was ministering to the Lord under Eli. The word of the Lord was rare in those days; visions were not widespread.

 In the morning, while it was still very dark, he got up and went out to a deserted place, and there he prayed.
 And Simon and his companions hunted for him.
 When they found him, they said to him, "Everyone is searching for you."
 He answered, "Let us go on to the neighbouring towns, so that I may proclaim the message there also; for that is what I came out to do."
 And he went throughout Galilee, proclaiming the message in their synagogues and casting out demons.

-The young Samuel ran anxiously to the old priest and said, "Here I am.
+Young Samuel was attending to the old priest Eli who served the sanctuary.
+Hearing his name called in the night, Samuel ran anxiously to his master and said, "Here I am.
 You called me!"
 This happened three times, and each time old Eli responded patiently, to calm the anxious youth: "I did not call you, my son.
 Go back to sleep."
 The Hebrew sounds quiet and mellow, like a whispering play on words: Lo' kerati beni; shub shahab.
 Finally, old priest advises the young man to reply if God should call again, "Speak, Lord, for your servant is listening."
 In such a simple way Samuel became a prophet who changed the course of Israel's history.
 We may be personally afraid that God might lead us to an intense decision and the subsequent struggles entailed in priesthood or the religious life; or even of the vocation to lifelong marriage.
 Samuel's tranquil home life at the sanctuary at Shiloh is about to be disrupted by the summons placed on him to come forward as God's prophet.

-There are some echoes of the disruptive vocation of a prophet in today's gospel.
-After preaching in the synagogue, Jesus retires quietly to Peter's home in Capernaum and finds Peter's mother-in-law in bed with a fever.
-How normal it was for Jesus to notice her illness; yet he is never present just as a spectator.
+Today's gospel shows Jesus being willing to have his plans disrupted by the urgent needs of others.
+After preaching in the synagogue in Capernaum, Jesus retires quietly to rest in Peter's home.
+There he finds Peter's mother-in-law in bed with a fever.
+In fact it was some of the bystanders who drew his attention to her illness.
+When things are amiss, Jesus is never present a merely a spectator.
 He went over to her and grasped her hand and helped her up, "and the fever left her."
-Then, noticing the needs of her guests, the recovering mother-in-law offers them hospitality.
+Then, noticing the needs of her guests, the now-recovered mother-in-law offers them hospitality.
 Then the crowds gather, the sick are laid at the doorstep, and mentally deranged people are freed of the demon within them.

 All this may have been too much even for Jesus.
 Early the next morning, he went off to a lonely place where he was absorbed in prayer.
 But word had gone out and Jesus was tracked down by Simon and his companions who said, "Everyone is looking for you."
 Life can never be the same again.
 He had to move on to the neighbouring villages to preach. "for that is what I have come to do."
 Like Samuel, Jesus was sent to do God's work.
 And God expects us also to be faithful to our calling; to take decisions that can be reached only by prayer and reflection.
 In our own way, we are never too distant from Jesus' own experience of life.